longebane/curriculum/web_development_101/installations/text_editors.md

 You can think of code editors as specialized web development tools.
 They are highly customizable and offer many features that will make your life easier.
 There is nothing worse than spending 2 hours trying to figure out why your program isn't working only to realize that you missed a closing bracket.
 Plugins, syntax highlighting, auto-closing of brackets and braces, and linting are just a few of the benefits of using a code editor.
 There are many text editors out there to choose from, but we suggest starting with either VSCode or Sublime.

 **VSCode** is an excellent free code editor.
 It has outstanding add-on support and great Git integration.
 VSCode is the most popular code editor among Odin's students and moderators, so support is easy to find in the community.
-You can download and install it from [here](https://code.visualstudio.com/).
+You can download and install VSCode from [here](https://code.visualstudio.com/).

 **Sublime** is extremely light-weight and flexible, making it favored by many.
 However, it's not free.
 You can use it for a while and then decide for yourself if it's worth purchasing.
 You can check it out and install it [here](https://www.sublimetext.com/).